 Both theme parks are highly equipped to deal with hurricanes, and Guests will be safe staying on an on-property Resort.
 There is always the chance that a theme park will close completely in the case of a hurricane, which we have seen Disney do on multiple occasions.
 But with Cinderella Castle being hurricane-proof, Guests can be assured that their hotel rooms are too!

-For those traveling to Orlando in the next few months, be sure to keep an eye out on the weather forecast so that you can properly pack for your trip!
+For those traveling to Orlando in the near future, be sure to keep an eye out on the weather forecast so that you can properly pack for your trip!
 Whether or not you encounter a hurricane or tropical storm, you are almost guaranteed to see rain, so having ponchos or an umbrella will save you a tonne of money!

 Have you ever experienced a hurricane while on a Universal or Disney vacation?
 Let us know in the comments!